Fort Lauderdale dealing with 2 new sewage main breaks

 Crews responded to the latest sewage leaks late Monday afternoon.

-One of the breaks located on Northeast 5th Street near 16th Avenue in Victoria Park.
+One of the breaks is located on Northeast 5th Street near 16th Avenue in Victoria Park.

+Officials said that break is the same 16-inch pipe that broke on Friday, Dec.
+27. They said the current break is in a section of the pipe to the east of the previous break.

-The other is on Northeast 36th Street, east of Bayview Drive, in the Coral Ridge Country Club Estates neighborhood.
+The other new sewage main break is on Northeast 36th Street, east of Bayview Drive, in the Coral Ridge Country Club Estates neighborhood.

+According to officials, pump stations servicing that line were shut off so the damaged pipe can be isolated and flow can be stopped.

+Repair work is scheduled to begin Tuesday morning, after tanker trucks service the pump station overnight.

 These new breaks are just the latest in a string of sewage leaks Fort Lauderdale residents have been dealing with this month.